 See The Conflict Conference webpage for more information.

 Community and Public Events

 "Election 2016: How did we get here?
 Where do we go next?"
 Friday, October 21 from 3-5pm, Glenn Maloney Room SSB G 1.310

 The Society of Professional Mediators will tackle today's most pressing political issues with a facilitated discussion on modern day politics and the current presidential election.
 Refreshments provided.
 Contact us for more info.

-The Summer Symposium provides an opportunity for high school students to explore leading contemporary ideas in conflict resolution and discover avenues for more effective cooperation.
+The Summer Symposium provides an opportunity for high school students to explore leading contemporary ideas in conflict resolution and discover avenues for more effective cooperation, including handling bullying and aggression.
 Participants in the one- or two-week symposium receive instruction from distinguished scholars and interact with artists, filmmakers, musicians and politicians with real-world views on subjects ranging from relationship difficulties to international tensions.